seanfreeman/jplus/README.md

 # jplus
 Jplus is a javascript utility framework.
-And it makes the writing javascript easier.
+And it makes writing the javascript easier.  it's open source, so do whatever you want with this code.

-it's an alternative to jquery. it makes javascript smaller and easier. it's faster than jquery. it's optimized for performance in mind.
+It's an alternative to jquery for those who wants a easier, simple and faster framework. it's faster than jquery. it's optimized for performance in mind.

 please feel free to jsfiddle with it here: https://jsfiddle.net/tc2praLd/